SharifAmit/sharifamit.github.io/_pages/about.md

 * My research interest lies in the intersection of Computer Vision, Deep Learning, and Medical Image Processing.
 Most of my research involves Supervised and Unsupervised algorithms for Image Classification, Semantic Segmentation, etc. Quite recently, I have been working on improving robustness, image synthesis, and image denoising using Semi-supervised and Self-supervised GAN on different modalities of Ophthalmological and Calcium imaging data.

 # Recent updates
 * November 17, 2021.
 Passed my PhD Comprehensive Exam.
-I am now a PhD Candidate.
+I am now a <b>PhD Candidate</b>.
 * Septmebr 22, 2021.
 One abstract accepted to <b>OSA Fall Vision Meeting 2021</b>.
 * September 13, 2021.
 One paper accepted to <b>IEEE ICMLA 2021</b>.
 * August 31, 2021.
 Reviewing manuscripts for <b>IEEE Transactions on Medical Imaging (TMI)</b>.